tedneward/ProfBlog/content/blog/2024/book-review-dead-simple-python.md

 status=published
 description=A review of the book.
 ~~~~~~
-No Starch Press sent me a copy of the book "Dead Simple Python", by Jason C McDonald, and I have to say, this is my new go-to book for book recommendations on learning Python.
+I bought a copy of the book "Dead Simple Python", by Jason C McDonald, and I have to say, this is my new go-to book for book recommendations on learning Python.

 <!--more-->